 What if you work on your own and have your own business?
 In this case, you are required to keep records that reflect your income and expenses during the year.
 This may sound like a lot of work, but once again, you do not have to worry.
 TurboTax Self-Employed will ask you simple questions about you and your business and help you uncover the industry-specific tax deductions you deserve and file confidently.
 When you use TurboTax Self-Employed you get a year of Quickbooks Self-Employed for free, so you can easily track your income, expenses, and mileage year-round.
 You can then export your business information to your TurboTax Self-Employed tax return, eliminating data entry.

 In summary, regardless of your immigration status, you shouldn’t be afraid to file your taxes.
-Remember that with TurboTax Live you can get all your tax questions answered from the comfort of your own home.
-You can connect live via one-way-video to credentialed experts – CPAs, Enrolled Agents, and Tax Attorneys with an average of 15 years of experience.
+Remember that with TurboTax Live you can get your tax questions answered from the comfort of your own home.
+You can connect live via one-way-video to credentialed tax experts – CPAs, Enrolled Agents, and Tax Attorneys with an average of 15 years of experience.
 Our TurboTax Live CPAs and Enrolled Agents are now available year-around for unlimited help, in both English and Spanish at no extra charge.
 You can get personalized advice, have your return reviewed, signed and even filed if you prefer using your computer, tablet or smartphone and from the comfort of your home.